 Currently the family is preparing the land for earth-friendly, "off-the-grid" solar-powered habitation with a totally green footprint by investing in renewable and sustainability trends:

-SOLAR AND WATER UTILITIES: We are taking advantage of next-level improvements in solar panels for our electrical power.
-For our water needs, instead of digging the typical rural-area wells, we are installing solar-powered atmospheric moisture harvesting capabilities.
+We are taking advantage of next-level improvements in solar panels for our electrical power.
+For our water needs, instead of digging the typical rural-area wells, we are installing solar-powered atmospheric water generation and rain-water harvesting powered by solar panels.

 *Boxabl Casitas (boxabl.com) are built in a factor--like a car. come ready for green energy attachment, and are scientifically engineered (15 patents) to be resistant to mold, wind, water and fire damage.
 (See more at the link below.)